-Tampa Attorneys defending Claims of Abuse of Elderly or Disabled Adults
+Tampa Abuse of Elderly or Disabled Adults Attorney

 It takes a patient, caring, and devoted individual to work with elderly or disabled adults.
 These people require assistance and often rely on their caretakers for essential daily tasks.
 There are times when a person tasked to work with an elderly patient or disabled adult may take advantage of their position and abuse the elderly or disabled.
 Unfortunately, the wrong person can be accused in cases of aggravated abuse.
 If you work with the elderly or disabled and have been accused of abuse or aggravated abuse, you will want a knowledgeable and experienced Tampa criminal defense lawyer to fight for your rights in the legal system.

 You can be charged with either abuse or aggravated abuse of elderly or disabled adults and the laws defining these fall under Florida Statute 825.102.

 Simple Abuse Involves

 - the intentional infliction or an intentional act which may reasonably be expected to result in physical or psychological injury; or

 - actively encouraging another to commit such act resulting in physical or psychological injury is considered abuse.

 If the abuse does not rise to the level of causing great bodily harm, permanent disability, or permanent disfigurement, then the penalty will be a third degree felony.
 This offense is punishable by up to five years in prison, five years probation and/or a fine up to $5,000.00.
 The severity of the penalty does depend on your prior criminal history, as well as the condition of the victim and the circumstances surrounding the act will also be taken into consideration.

 - Knowingly or willfully abusing an elderly or disabled person and in the process, causing severe bodily harm, permanent disability, or permanent disfigurement;

 - Willfully torturing, intentionally punishing, or unlawfully caging an elderly or disabled individual; or